Fujifilm X-T100 vs Leica V-LUX Typ 114

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-Both the X-T100 and the V-LUX Typ 114 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the X-T100 followed on from the Fujifilm X-T20.
+The X-T100 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica V-LUX Typ 114?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.